jundalisay/spblist/content/en/research/einstein/relativity/section-09.md

 Before my theory of relativity, physicists assumed that time had an absolute significance*, i.e. that it is independent of the motion of the body of reference.

-> *Superphysics Note: Time has an absolute significance to the Material layer, semi-significance to the Electromagnetic layer, and no significance (or very tiny significance) to the aetheral layer (e.g. time flies fast when you're having fun).
-Einstein is therefore employing sophistry by applying the principle of the Electromagnetic layer to all layers.
+{{< n n="*Time has an absolute significance to the Material layer, semi-significance to the Electromagnetic layer, and no significance (or very tiny significance) to the aetheral layer (e.g. time flies fast when you're having fun).
+Einstein is therefore employing sophistry by applying the principle of the Electromagnetic layer to all layers." >}}

 But this assumption is incompatible with the most natural definition of simultaneity.
 If we discard this assumption, then the conflict between the law of the propagation of light in a vacuum and the principle of relativity (in Section 7) disappears.